enlilodisho/LSM9DS1-RPI/README.md

 This is a C++ library for the ST Microelectronics LSM9DS1 inertial module.
 This module has 9DOF (3D accelerometer, 3D gyroscope, and 3d magnetometer) and supports both I2C and SPI for communication.

 This library is planned to eventually support all features of the LSM9DS1, including both I2C and SPI.
-It was designed to be used on a Raspberry Pi, but should work on any other device which supports I2C or SPI by modifying I2CWrapper.cpp and SPIWrapper.cpp.
+It was designed to be used on a Raspberry Pi, but should work on any other device which supports I2C or SPI by creating a new class that implements I2C/SPIBase.cpp.

 ### Development Progress